The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 How To Choose The Best Dividend Stocks – Step 14: Review The Stock Valuation

-For this reason, it is good to have a dollar-cost averaging strategy when it comes to dividend stock investing.
+For this reason, it is good to have a dollar-cost averaging strategy when it comes to your potential dividend stock investments.
 Dollar-cost averaging means investing a fixed amount on a consistent and recurring basis.

 That said, I do look at value and try to buy more at lower prices.
 And, avoid buying or adding to clearly overvalued dividend stocks.